Holographic DC SQUID in the presence of dark matter: Numerical results

 One concludes that the bigger $T/T_c$ is the smaller value of $\langle O \rangle/T_c$ we obtain.
 In the case when we fix the value of $T/T_c$, then the bigger $\alpha$-coupling constant is taken into account the smaller $\langle O \rangle/T_c$ we get.
 Just, the condensation diminishes when {\it dark matter} coupling constant grows.
 On the other hand, the bigger $\mu$ one considers, the larger value of $\langle O \rangle$ we receive, for the fixed value of $\alpha$-coupling constant.
 In the case when $\alpha$ grows, we deduce that, the larger $\alpha$ is, the smaller value of the condensation operator one perceives.

-In the both types of the analyzed phase transitions, the presence of {\it dark matter} does not shift the phase transition point (critical temperature, critical chemical potential), yet it changes the value of condensation.
+In the both types of the analysed phase transitions, the presence of {\it dark matter} does not shift the phase transition point (critical temperature, critical chemical potential), yet it changes the value of condensation.

 Figure \ref{fig:cond_alpha} depicts the relationship between the condensation operator and {\it dark matter} coupling constant, for the fixed temperature and chemical potential.
 The differences are not too big, but they are visible and the lines are distinguishable.
 However there might be a problem with measuring such a deviation.
 Our idea to overcome this obstacle is presented in the next section -- by using superconducting devices.